The Ronald Reagan Myth

 BILL MON - The legacy of Reagan's policies

-blood.
-The cynical promotion of Islamic fundamentalism as a weapon
+The cynical promotion of Islamic fundamentalism as a weapon against

-against the Soviets in Afghanistan, the alliance of convenience
+the Soviets in Afghanistan, the alliance of convenience with Saddam

-with Saddam Hussein against Iran, the forging of a new "strategic
+Hussein against Iran, the forging of a new "strategic relationship"

-now like to call World War IV, and badly weakened the geopolitical
+call World War IV, and badly weakened the geopolitical ability

 MICHAEL BRONSKI, Z MAGAZINE - The most